adsar/GettingAndCleaning/CodeBook.md

 2. features_info.txt: a codebook-like description of the variables

-The following aspects of the input dataset are worth documenting because they are relevant to understand how the script works:
+The following aspects of the input dataset are worth documenting because they are relevant to understanding how the script works:

 features.txt
-  2-column vector, associates the sequential order of each variable in the training set (X_train.txt) to a short name.
-  Note that this name is composed mainlyof 3 parts, as follows:
+  2-column vector, associates the sequential order of each variable in the training set (X_train.txt) to a short name, which is composed mainly of 3 parts, as follows:
     MEASSUREMENT-FUNCTION-DIRECTION
   where FUNCTION is the function used to calculate the variable out from the raw data, and we are interested in the following: